-Build authority because. eventually, it’s authority that’ll get you better search rankings, not the number of links that you’ve attracted.
+Build authority because, eventually, it’s the authority that’ll get you better search rankings, not the number of links that you’ve attracted.
 Authority — not links — will draw clients to your business.

-ii).
-Use of related keywords: Most people know that the use of keywords in the title, meta description, image ALT tags and content is important, but do they use those keywords the right way?
+Use of related keywords: Most people know that the use of keywords in the title, meta description, image ALT tags, and content is important, but do they use those keywords the right way?

 The old method of optimizing keywords is to simply stuff them into your title and keywords tags, After all, Google will know which keywords your site is targeting.
 In turn, these keywords tell Google’s spider what your primary topic is.

 But there is a caveat here: The new SEO isn’t about keywords, but about user intent.
 In other words, what do users want?
-Why are they searching with that specific term?
+Why are they searching for that specific term?